SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/role/index.md

 ## Predefined roles

-A number of predefined roles are included with SuperOffice CRM.
+Predefined roles are included with SuperOffice CRM.
 The **User levels 0–5** roles correspond to the user levels from previous versions of SuperOffice, where user level 0 is an administrator.
 You can edit these roles at will.

 | Role | Explanation |
 |---|---|